kostic017/plhtml/README_eng.md

 Finally people that "program" in HTML and call themselves "programmers" can be programmers for real.

-All code written in programming language HTML (PL/HTML for short) is syntactically and semantically valid HTML code, which was main goal during language design.
-For syntactical validation I was using [W3C validator][1].
-What is meant by semantic validity is that names of all statements were handpicked from the list of HTML elements in such a way that name or description of an element describes the meaning of the statement (`var`, `input`, `output`, etc).
+All code written in programming language HTML (PL/HTML for short) is syntactically valid HTML code (validated using [W3C validator][1]), which was one of the main goals during language design.
+Also names of all statements were handpicked from the list of HTML elements in such a way that name or description of an element describes the meaning of the statement (`var`, `input`, `output`, etc).

 [1]: https://validator.w3.org/#validate-by-input